 SILuMAB-based MS-MRD data processing

-Data was analyzed as previously described.2 In short, raw PRM data were loaded into Skyline7 and the five most intense transitions were selected for both clonotypic and SILuMAB derived peptides (supplemental table S2).
+Data was analyzed as previously described [2].
+In short, raw PRM data were loaded into Skyline [7] and the five most intense transitions were selected for both clonotypic and SILuMAB derived peptides (supplemental table S2).
 A signal was considered positive when the signal to noise ratio was >2 for two or more transitions.
 Additionally, transition signal compositions were compared to a constructed library from the screening sample by calculating the dot product to measure the degree of similarity.
 Signals with a dot product < 0.85 were considered negative.
-For accurate peak fitting an R script was used that integrates peak areas based on log-normal fitting.8 Subsequently, the peak areas were exported and the M-protein concentrations were determined for each sample using the following formula:
+For accurate peak fitting an R script was used that integrates peak areas based on log-normal fitting [8].
+Subsequently, the peak areas were exported and the M-protein concentrations were determined for each sample using the following formula:

 M proteinsample=(Clonotypic peak area in sampleAverage Silumab peak area in sample )(Clonotypic peak area at intakeAverage silumab peak area at intake)*M proteinintake